 Gain an insight into the behaviours and attitudes that put health at risk and how to change these behaviours to promote better health.

-Health Psychology students use statistical and qualitative research methods to study underlying behaviour, and activities that impact on or enhance individual and social health and wellbeing.
-They focus on health-enhancing activities such as exercise and rehabilitation, reducing risky behaviour such as smoking and learn how to develop strategies to influence others to change.
+Health Psychology students use quantitative and qualitative research methods to study underlying behaviour, and activities that impact on or enhance individual and social health and wellbeing.
+They focus on health-enhancing activities such as exercise and rehabilitation, reducing risky behaviour such as smoking and learn how to develop strategies to influence others to change behaviours.

 Roles and career pathways